-In between layers of micro-coils and pocketed coils is a lumbar support pad, a plus for those with back pain.
-These layers work together to support the entire body without sacrificing soft pressure relief under the hips and shoulders.
+Also of note: Nested between layers of micro-coils and pocketed coils is a lumbar support pad, a plus for those with back pain.
+The mattress’s coil layers work together to support the entire body without sacrificing soft pressure relief under the hips and shoulders.
 We gave the bed a good score (8.75/10) for spine alignment, which suggests it can also alleviate back pain over time by supporting good posture.

 We did score WinkBeds somewhat lower for motion transfer (6.4/10).
 Restless couples who move around a lot at night should consider other mattresses—particularly those with more foam layers to keep motion isolated to one area of the bed.
 This advice goes double for light sleepers.
 Also of note: The firmer bed only earns a 7.75/10 for pressure relief, which suggests that side sleepers might want to opt for the softer version.

 Read our full WinkBeds mattress review.
 Also, see our roundup of best firm mattresses.